SciRuby/daru/README.md

 #### Initialization of Vector

-The `Vector` data structure is also named and indexed.
-It accepts arguments name, source, index (in that order).

-In the simplest case it can be constructed like this:
+In the simplest case Daru::Vector can be constructed like this:

 ```ruby